 When moving, everyone wants to ensure their treasured possessions arrive safely at their new home.
 Packing heavy items comes with a distinct set of challenges, including the risk of injury.
-To avoid breakage or a pulled back, you need to make sure the packaging itself is sufficiently sturdy and protective.
+To avoid breakage or pulled muscles, you need to make sure the packaging is sufficiently sturdy and protective.
 You must also be careful about how much each box weighs once packed.

 Here are some of our favorite tips for packing and moving your home’s heavier items while protecting them and preventing personal injury.

-Heavy items call for appropriate-sized boxes that don’t put a burden on movers or the boxes themselves.
+Heavy items call for appropriate-sized boxes that don’t burden movers or the boxes themselves.

-The aim is to protect the item being moved and make it easy for you or the movers to carry and stack boxes in the moving truck or portable self-storage container.
+The goal is to protect the item being moved and make it easy for you or the movers to carry and stack boxes in the moving truck or portable self-storage container.

 Whether you’re moving large items to a new home or putting them in storage, our crews handle each one with the utmost care.
 Our Maryland, Washington, DC, and Northern Virginia customers can also depend on us to provide professional packing services that get your household goods from one location to the other in one piece!